-Protesters set to gather again in U.S. cities to oppose Trump
+Ten of thousands in U.S. cities to protest Trump's presidency

 As of early on Saturday morning, some 100,000 people had indicated on Facebook that they were planning to attend or were interested in the anti-Trump rallies in New York, Chicago and Los Angeles, where organizers told protesters that violence and vandalism will not be tolerated.

-The demonstrations so far have been largely peaceful, although in Portland protesters have smashed store front windows, sprayed graffiti and damaged cars as they clashed with police who used tear gas and rubber bullets to disperse crowds.
+The demonstrations so far have been largely peaceful, although in Portland protesters have smashed store windows, sprayed graffiti and damaged cars as they clashed with police who used tear gas and rubber bullets to disperse crowds.

-Dozens of protesters were arrested and a handful of police were injured during the protests in Portland and other cities.
+Dozens of protesters have been arrested and a handful of police injured during the protests in Portland and other cities.

+The demonstrations since the election have been impromptu affairs, quickly organized by young Americans with a diverse array of backgrounds and agendas.

+But as activists look to the next four years with Trump in the White House while his party controls both houses of Congress, some are preparing for what they hope will be the nation's most enduring demonstrations since the Occupy Wall Street movement.

-Republican National Committee Chairman Reince Priebus said on Friday that anti-Trump protesters have to accept the election results.
+Republican National Committee Chairman Reince Priebus said on Friday that protesters have to accept the election results.

-Trump, who initially denounced the protesters saying they had been "incited" by the media, reversed course and praised them on Friday.
+Trump initially denounced the protests and said they were "incited" by the media, but then reversed course on Friday and praised the demonstrators' "passion for our great country.

 Many voters were shocked by the result, after opinion polls failed to predict a win for Trump.

+Some 60.3 million people voted for Trump, fewer than the 60.8 million who cast ballots for Clinton.
+But Trump's strong showing in swing states, including Michigan, meant he triumphed in the Electoral College that ultimately picks the president.

-Security barricades now shield some of Trump's most visible properties, including the newly opened Trump International Hotel near the White House and Trump Tower in New York.
+Security barricades now shield some of the businessman's most visible properties, including the newly opened Trump International Hotel near the White House and Trump Tower in New York.

-Trump's base of support in the election was the broad middle of the country, from the Heartland through the Rust Belt, with voters in states that had long supported Democrats shifting to Trump after he promised to renegotiate trade deals with other countries.
+The president-elect's biggest support base was the broad middle of the country, from the Heartland through the Rust Belt, with voters in states that had long supported Democrats choosing Trump after he promised to end corruption in Washington D.C., bring back jobs and renegotiate international trade deals.

-(Reporting By Brendan O'Brien in Milwaukee; Editing by Hugh Lawson)
+(Reporting By Brendan O'Brien in Milwaukee; Editing by Hugh Lawson and Chizu Nomiyama)